 A: Recoupments are based on requirements in the Intergovernmental Agreement, Provider Manual, Behavioral Health Information Notices, Contractual obligations, etc. Any recouped funds are returned to DHCS or SABG depending on the funding source.
-DBH has not actually recouped for services in several years.

 RQ2: Why do we need to do a daily group note in residential treatment?
 If persons served are in residential treatment and they are not participating in every group every day, then they will be discharged from treatment for non-compliance.